 Distance Between Bench And Island

 The distance between your bench and an island should be 1200mm.
 This allows for ease of movement, especially when more than 1 person in the space.
-But also when opening oven or fridge doors, you want to be able to move freely.
+You want to be able to walk around the island without issues.
+But also you want to be able to move freely when opening oven, fridge or dishwasher doors.

 Wall Cabinetry